Expectations of civilians from Politicians

 The most Politicians of this country are going contrary to these expectations.
 Position, money, power and materials are valued more than people they lead.
 If they care a lot, they cannot spend public money on buying cars while people are starving in some parts of the country.
 It is sad to see a vulture eating the remains of body of a person who died because of hunger or diseases without nothing for feeding or treatment.

-Politicians should be the peace makers, positive decision makers and respect laws, but not war mongers, laws breakers and looters leaving their people glued mouths.
+Politicians should be the peace makers, positive decision makers and respect laws but they are not war mongers, laws breakers and looters leaving their people glued mouths.
 They can’t talk or ask their rights because oppression is beyond their strengths.
 So, many have become muted on every matter even some things that affects their lives.

 No enough schools for children, roads are like swamps, when sun goes down, people have no electricity, and they have to be in darkness while many of the politicians are in towns and bushes claiming to be fighting for the rights of the people.